ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

  - quasivariational inequalities,
  - computing multiple solutions of nonlinear PDEs.

-I have applied the numerical techniques I develop to various applications, in the areas of fractional PDEs and topology optimization.

 I lead the development of [fir3dab](https://github.com/ioannisPApapadopoulos/fir3dab), and regularly commit to Julia packages in